-- to take account of significant changes in local circumstance, including those identified in this policy; - II. when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - III. when applying for a variation of a premises licence; and - IV. in any case, undertake a local risk assessment when applying for a new premises licence.
+- I. To take account of significant changes in local circumstance, including those identified in this policy; - II.
+When there are significant changes at a licensee's premises that may affect their mitigation of local risks; - III.
+When applying for a variation of a premises licence; and - IV.
+In any case, undertake a local risk assessment when applying for a new premises licence.